-This Pokémon Birthday Party features a Pikachu cake and some SUPER fun Pokémon party games!
+This Pokemon Birthday Party features a Pikachu cake and some SUPER fun Pokémon party games!

 This post contains affiliate links.

 Of all the parties we’ve thrown, Pokémon is probably the one I have known the least about going into it.

 I found the LEGO Pikachu and Squirtle characters here, and we analyzed the patterns to copy them.

 I also added the Pokémon trading card birthday invitation to the backboard.

 They get to pick the flavors but have no idea what it will look like.

 On the 2nd level of the cart were 3 gift bags for the games we were going to play that day with all the kids.

 The Pokémon art on the wall were some that I found on GroopDealz over the summer.